 Harlow Council insures various risks with Zurich Municipal.
 The Council operates an Insurance Fund to cover insurance losses relating to each of the General Fund and Housing Revenue Account.
 The Insurance Fund covers some small claims and that part of larger claims which fall within property and liability insurance policy excesses.
-The combined Fund balance as at 31 March 2014 was £2,477,000 (£2,106,000 at 31 March 2013).
+The combined Fund balance as at 31 March 2015 was £2,590,000 (£2,477,000 at 31 March 2014).
 Transactions relating to the Council's own Insurance Fund have been completed on an accrued income and expenditure basis.
 However, the timing and the value of any unreported and unsettled liabilities cannot be determined with any certainty.

 Municipal Mutual Insurance (MMI) was the Council's insurer for Employers Liability between 1974-1992 and for Public Liability between 1978-1992.
 Following MMI's cessation of business in 1992, all members of MMI (namely its creditors) entered into a Provisional Scheme of Arrangement in 1993.
 A levy notice was issued on 1 January 2014 by the MMI Scheme Administrator exercising a 15% clawback of historical claim settlements.
 Working in conjunction with its Insurance Actuary, the Council has been maintaining earmarked reserves as a means of financing potential liabilities associated with MMI.
-As at 31 March 2014 the combined balance of these reserves was £922,000 after financing a new provision to cover the clawback (as at 31 March 2013 the combined balance of the reserves was £974,000).
-Annual contributions continue to be added to the reserves in order to cover potential future liabilities arising from the MMI Scheme of Arrangement.
+In 2013/2014 it was determined that two provisions were required for ongoing claims.
+After settlement of claims during 2014/2015, the two provisions are no longer required and the balance has been returned to the reserve.
+As at 31 March 2015 the combined balance of the reserves was £1,150,000 after annual contributions which continue to be added to the reserves in order to cover potential future liabilities arising from the MMI Scheme of Arrangement.
 Now that the Scheme of Arrangement has been triggered, further costs are transferred to MMI's creditors (at an amount equal to 15% of future claims settled); however the value and timing of those costs that may be passed to Harlow Council remain uncertain.
-In its latest scheme statement as at 31 March 2014, MMI indicates that claims which could potentially be required to be returned to MMI from Harlow District Council could amount to a maximum of £1,231,000 (net of the 15% clawback issued in January 2014).
-The recommendation of the Council's Actuary is that the Council continues to build its provision for clawback towards a level that covers 90% of historical claims (prior to the first clawback in 2014).
+In its latest scheme statement as at 31 March 2015, MMI indicates that claims which could potentially be required to be returned to MMI from Harlow District Council could amount to a maximum of £1,389,000 (net of the 15% clawback issued in January 2014).
+The recommendation of the Council's Actuary is that the Council continues to build its provision for clawback towards a level that covers 75% of both these historical claims and future (Incurred But Not Reported - IBNR) claims.
 The Council continues to keep the matter under close review.